 How can you give someone the gift of time?

 The gift of time is perfect for anyone who is busy.
-It is also great for someone you have fallen out of touch with or is a new parent.
-I know that as a new mom, spending quality time with adults or just having someone come and cuddle my little one so that I could shower were some of the best gifts I could have received.
+It is also great for someone you have fallen out of touch with or are a new parent.
+I know that as a new mom, spending quality time with adults or just having someone come and cuddle my little one so that I could shower were some of the best gifts I have received.

 The bonus factor here is that giving someone your time doesn’t have to cost you a thing so it can easily fit into your budget.
 And it may be considered one of the most unique gifts, because who really thinks to give their own time?